wessenstam/gts21/cicd/phase2/phase2.rst

    - **Redirect URI:** \http://<IP ADDRESS OF YOUR DOCKER VM>:8080/login

 #.
 Click the **Create Application** button

 #.
-Copy from the next screen the Client ID and the Client Secret
+Copy the Client ID and the Client Secret from the next screen (you will need this in the next step)

    .. figure:: images/16.png